Chronovyan/4everCode/docs/TECH_DEBT_ROADMAP.md

 4. **Heightened Vigilance**: Monitor the pattern closely during initial stabilization

 ## Signs of Success

 The reweaving shall be deemed successful when:

-1. The tapestry shows **measurable harmony** in maintainability metrics
+1. The tapestry shows **measurable harmony**in maintainability metrics

-2. **Weaving velocity** increases for patterns that touch the repaired regions
+2.**Weaving velocity**increases for patterns that touch the repaired regions

-3. **Void intrusions** decrease in the affected components
+3.**Void intrusions**decrease in the affected components

-4. **Initiation time** for new Weavers joining the Caste is reduced
+4.**Initiation time**for new Weavers joining the Caste is reduced

 ## Chronicles of Progress

 Progress on timeline repairs shall be recorded:

-1. In **Cycle Reviews** as a dedicated ritual
+1. In**Cycle Reviews**as a dedicated ritual

-2. In the **TEMPORAL_ECHOES.md** under "Tapestry Repairs" section
+2. In the**\1TEMPORAL\2/core/Core Concepts - The Foundation of Temporal Programming.md#temporal\3_ECHOES.md**under "Tapestry Repairs" section

-3. In **quarterly Anchor reports** with temporal metrics

-**Lore Tidbit**: The most skilled Rebel Weavers are said to maintain a personal "Debt Journal," recording not just the flaws they repair, but the wisdom gained in the reweaving.
+3. In**quarterly Anchor reports**with temporal metrics**Lore Tidbit**: The most skilled Rebel Weavers are said to maintain a personal "Debt Journal," recording not just the flaws they repair, but the wisdom gained in the reweaving.
 These journals become prized artifacts, passed down through generations of the Weaver Caste.